Community members write prayers on these ribbons and we say them during our Sunday Worship

 For those who are new to the Episcopal Church, or who have not attended an Episcopal Church in a while, our weekly service is easy to follow.
 Ask the usher on your way in for a short guide that we have for visitors.

 We have a fellowship hour at the end of each Sunday worship service.
 All are welcome to come to the parish hall for some coffee, juice, and snacks.
 Our fellowship hour is a wonderful opportunity to meet and chat with other members of our parish.

-On the first Sunday of each month is our Program for Children and Teens.
-Children of all ages join our program leaders, Ally Cheney and Lily Kane, two seniors at Hobart and William Smith Colleges, during the first half of our service.
+On the first and third Sundays of each month is our Program for Children and Teens.
+Children of all ages join our program leader, Sophie Ritter, a sophomore at Hobart and William Smith Colleges, during the first half of our service.
 They then join the rest of the congregation for Holy Communion.
 All children and teens are welcome, and should meet in our church building at the beginning of our 9:30am service.